 Imagine you’re sitting in your office or at home going about your daily business, and you get a phone call.
 The caller informs you that you owe the IRS money.
-They go on to explain that your tax payment for the year before was never received at all, and that you must pay up now or face serious consequences.
-You might be threatened with wage garnishment, or even jail.
+They go on to explain that your tax payment for the year before was never received at all and that you must pay up now or face serious consequences.
+You might be threatened with a wage garnishment or even jail.

 Ending up in a tax dispute is incredibly stressful.
 Of course, this is the fear that these opportunistic scammers will prey upon to fraudulently get their hands on your hard-earned money.
 Learn more about what these scams look like, alarm bells to watch out for, and most importantly, how to protect yourself from becoming a victim.